ibm-cloud-docs/activity-tracker/archive.md

 3. Select **Buckets**.
 Then, click **Create Bucket**.

+    If you are configuring **archiving in an EU-managed location**, you must configure a bucket that complies with the EU-managed and GDPR regulations.

 4. Enter a bucket name for the *Unique bucket name* field.

     **Note:** All buckets in all regions across the globe share a single namespace.